ByteWelder/ByteWelder.com/_posts/2017-05-14-introducing-spork 4.0.0.markdown

 - `@BindResource`
 - `@BindClick`

-You can find API details and examples in the [documentation][spork-docs-android].

 ## Spork Dependency Injection

 The `spork-inject` library creates instances of your classes and satisfies their dependencies.
-Let's first take a look at a classical constructor injection without `spork-inject`:
+Let's first take a look at a regular constructor injection without `spork-inject`:

 ```java
 class CoffeeMug {